 This outstanding instrument marks a further important stage in the development of faithful sound reproduction.
+The patented twin development of faithful sound reproduction.
 The patented twin diaphragm assembly and high magnetic flux together account for the excellent overall frequency and transient response.
 Provided that the electrical input is faultless, every inflexion of the human voice is rendered with startling realism, and the natural range and contrast of the orchestra are strikingly re-created.
-It is absolutely essential to use this Loudspeaker with equipment which has been specifically designed for High Fidelity reproduction, as it will reproduce everything fed to it, including any distortion that may be present.
-For all normal requirements we recommend our standard 12in. model T2.
+It is absolutely essential to use this Loudspeaker with equipment which has been specifically designed for High Fidelity reproduction, as it will reproduce everything fed to it including any distortion that may be great.
+For all thing fed to it, including any distortion that may be present.
+For all normal requirements we recommend our standard 12in, model T2.
 Please send for illustrated folder D88 giving full technical details.

 British Patent No. 451,754.
 Other patents pending.

 NOTE.
 To obtain the best results from the Axiom Twelve Loudspeaker it is important to use a first class output transformer, correctly designed to match the equipment.
-Goodmans type H4 Transformers fulfil these conditions, being wound to individual load requirements.
+Goodnans type H4 Transformers fulfil these conditions, being wound to individual load requirements.
 They can be supplied at short notice.